denisstasyev/E-Gifts/frontend/README.md

 `REACT_APP_SENTRY_DSN="https://<your-token>@sentry.io/<your-number>"`

+Also you should set your real backend URL as BACKEND_SERVER constant in E-Gifts/frontend/src/configs/backendAPI.js

 ## List of technologies used

 Make, Docker, Docker-Compose, Nginx, React, Redux, Three.js, AR.js, GSAP (GreenSock), Material-UI React, Prettier, ESLint, Sentry, DetectRTC.

+## Images in the Gallery

+To look optimal, they should be rectangular 955 by 717 pixels (in horizontal orientation).
+Models should be on a white background.
+In the first photo, about a third of the height should occupy a white background below.

 ## Available Scripts